yoctoproject/poky/documentation/ref-manual/variables.rst

       directory drops below 1 Gbyte.
 No disk monitoring occurs for the free inodes in this case.

-      The final example immediately aborts the build when the number of free inodes in the ``${TMPDIR}`` directory drops below 100 Kbytes.
+      The final example immediately stops the build when the number of free inodes in the ``${TMPDIR}`` directory drops below 100 Kbytes.
 No disk space monitoring for the directory itself occurs in this case.